Weekend in Graz Austria | Graz City Break itinerary

 There are no direct flights from London to Graz, so I had to fly to Munich (you can also fly via Frankfurt and Vienna).

 The journey time for both routes lasts about 4 hours.
 But, I fly from London to Munich and then Munich to Graz.
-Graz Airport (Flughafen Graz) is about 10 km away from the city.
+Graz Airport (Flughafen Graz) is about 10 km away from the city center.
+When I arrived, I caught a bus that took 15 minutes ride from the airport to the city centre.
+Graz is one of the top places to visit in Austria.

 I took a taxi from the Lendhotel to the airport that took a 15-minutes ride to the airport for €15, 15 to 20-minute S5 train ride (€2.20) or any of the 630 or 631 shuttle buses (€2.20).

-Day 1 in Graz itinerary
+Day 1 in Graz Itinerary

-Hauptplatz (Main Square) and Herrengasse
+1. Hauptplatz (Main Square) and Herrengasse

 The Hauptplatz houses a statue of the Archduke and the town hall (Rathaus) and a lot of other colourful and impressively decorated buildings around the square.
+Wandering around the Hauptplatz the beautiful pastel colours and intricate detailing of the Baroque style and Biedermeier buildings next to each other easily distracted me.

 You’ll find that each building in the main square is unique and beautifully designed on its own.
 But stacked in a row of blush peach, baby blues and soft creams, on either side of the magnificent white Rathaus, forming a dazzling sight worth spending at least a good few minutes to take in.

 To the right of the Haptplatz and along Herrengasse (the main shopping street in the centre of Graz), sits the beautiful “Painted House,” where you can see scenes from Greco-Roman mythology.
+This street has archways leading to the fabulous inner courtyards — randomly choose one or two and check them out.
+You won’t be disappointed.

 Don’t pass up a chance to visit the Landhaus Courtyard just next to the Tourist Information office.
 The Renaissance style arcade courtyard of the Landhaus is one of the top things to see in Graz.